Napier woman pays $800 for fake Elton John Mission Estate concert tickets

 "Although the shows are sold out tickets do tend to come available through people returning them and other pathways so it is best to be registered on the Mission Concert website in case.

-"For future circumstances the only safe option is buying through the Mission website because there is always a risk when buying privately or through other sites like Viagogo."
+"For future circumstances, the only safe option is buying through the Mission website because there is always a risk when buying privately or through other sites like Viagogo."